• Skip to main content

 Safety First.
 Story Second.

 Cameras, equipment, and vehicles can all be replaced, but not people.
 The highest priority for any media company should always be the safety of its staff.
-That responsibility falls on both management as well as individuals within the organization.
+That responsibility falls on both management and individuals within the organization.
 Taking risks, even individually, may put others in danger if they feel the need to help rescue you.

 Seeing a civil disorder event take place in your city is sad, and hard to comprehend.
 Be proud of the work you do as journalists to cover these difficult stories.
 Bringing calming, trusted voices during a time of turmoil provides a great value to your community.
 Find the context and details to the story beyond just what you see, and never take unnecessary risks that might put yourself or others in danger.